Engineering Internships in Thessaloniki

 For eating out, interns may budget approximately 3 - 5 Euro for a light breakfast (about US$5 - 7) and 5 - 10 Euro for a simple lunch (about US$5 - 12).
 There are ample dining options ranging from budget to high end.
 Greek cuisine offers a range of incredible dishes to experience, including well known classics such as Moussaka and Souvlaki.
 The Mediterranean diet features meat (cow, chicken, lamb), pasta, rice, pulses, vegetables, and a variety of fish and seafood.
 When in doubt, skip straight to dessert and order Galaktoboureko (with ice cream)!

 Fluency in Greek is not a requirement for interns in Greece, however lessons with a private tutor can be arranged for those who wish to learn.
-Lessons are coordinated directly through our local team in Athens and can be confirmed once registered for an internship or at the orientation in-country.
+Lessons are coordinated directly through our local team and can be confirmed once registered for an internship or at the orientation in-country.

 Weekends and travel